-It is advised to use the ointment over the cream as the cream has more additives and never use any type that contains pain killers as these can be similar to human NSAIDS, which can cause your pet to get sick.
+It is advised to use the ointment over the cream because the cream has more additives.
+NEVER use any type that contains painkillers as these can be similar to human NSAIDs (non-steroidal anti-inflammatory drugs), which can cause your pet to get sick.

 Overall, Neosporin or any first aid ointment is beneficial to the superficial wounds your pet may endure but anything bigger, or certainly something looking infected should be inspected by your veterinarian.
 Definitely do not use any first aid ointment on suture sites UNLESS directed by your veterinarian.

 For more information on how to recognize infections or other issues with your pets, take a pet first aid & CPR course, it will help teach you how to find issues with your pets and how to apply the appropriate aid.

 I hope this sheds some light, it is a popular query.
 According to Google’s top 10 questions about dogs in 2016, “Can you put Neosporin on a dog?” ranked #8!

 As for a personal reference, while Neosporin is a well know brand, finding a petroleum-free wound healing alternative is always good too.
 I like to use Microcyn, sovereign silver or colloidal silver.
 They provide similar antibacterial protection and healing without the use of a petroleum base.